anvaka/isect/README.md

 possible to construct an example, with nearly horizontal lines, that would cause it to fail.

-While library does detected `point-segment` overlap, it does not detected `point-point` overlap.
-I.e. identical points in the input dataset, that do not overlap any segment will not be reported.
+While sweep line implementation detects `point-segment` overlap, I didn't implement `point-point` overlap.
+I.e. identical points in the input array that do not overlap any segment are not reported.

 # Miscellaneous